Exercises for Bed-bound Elderly PDF

 For some elderly individuals, being bedridden is a reality that comes with its unique challenges and considerations.
 The term "bedridden" refers to a condition where an individual cannot leave their bed due to various health issues, diminishing their ability to engage in routine activities.

 This state is often associated with a decline in physical mobility, whether temporary or permanent.
 It can be attributed to factors such as advanced age, chronic illnesses, or post-surgery recovery.
-This is assessed through an elderly mobility scale test.
+This is assessed through an elderly mobility scale test, which you can access in the resources collection.

 Bedridden patients face limitations in performing basic movements and activities, relying heavily on caregivers for assistance.
 The significance of understanding the implications of bed-bound status lies in the potential impact on physical and mental well-being.
 The lack of mobility can lead to muscle atrophy, joint stiffness, and a higher risk of developing pressure ulcers.
 Additionally, bedridden patients may experience feelings of isolation, depression, and frustration due to their restricted lifestyle.